pawamoy/shellman/README.md

 <!-- end-badges -->

-<p align="center">Read documentation from comments and render it with templates.</p>
+<p align="center">Write documentation in comments and render it with templates.</p>

 `shellman` can generate man pages, wiki pages and help text using documentation written in shell scripts comments.

 For example: